kbase/cdm-mcp-server/README.md

 > **⚠️ Important Warning:**
 >
-> This service allows arbitrary `SELECT` queries to be executed against Delta Lake tables.
+> This service allows arbitrary `read-oriented` queries to be executed against Delta Lake tables.
 Query results will be sent to the model host server, unless you are hosting your model locally.

 > **❌** Additionally, this service is **NOT** approved for deployment to any production environment, including CI, until explicit approval is granted by KBase leadership.
 Use strictly for local development or evaluation purposes only.